6 Types of Semiconductor Devices and their Applications

 • G2R-1-E-DC24 – General purpose relay, SPDT, 24V DC

-• G6A-234P-ST-US-DC12 – Signal relay, 12V DC
+• G6A-234P-ST-US-DC12 – Signal Relay, 12V DC

-• HF115F – Power relay, 12V DC, 30A
+• HF115F – Power Relay, 12V DC, 30A

 • Omron LY2-DC12 – 12V DC relay, DPDT

-Do you have questions or want to find a specific semiconductor device?
+Have questions or want to find a specific semiconductor device?

-Contact our PC Components team today!
+Contact the PC Components team today!

 References :